eftekhar-hossain/Computational-NLU-Project/README.md

 # Instructions

 - To run the script you need to  install `Python=3.10.x`.
-For LLM inference both `vLLM` and Huggingface `Pipeline` has been used.
+For LLM inference, both [vLLM](https://docs.vllm.ai/en/stable/index.html) and Huggingface `Pipeline` has been used.

-- If your are using any IDE then first clone (`git clone <url>`) the repository.
+- If you are using any IDE, then first clone (`git clone <url>`) the repository.
 Then create a virtual environment and activate it.

   ```
   conda create -n NLU Python=3.10.12